KasparEtter/ef1p/index.md

 Articles contain boxes with additional information, which you can open and close by clicking on their title.
+If you want to expand all boxes, you can click on "Expand" in the navigation bar.
+This is useful for including all boxes when searching for a phrase on a page.

 <details markdown="block" open>
 <summary markdown="span" id="recommended-reading">